Infections of a Different Kind (Step 1): Background and production

 When announcing the release of her debut album All My Demons Greeting Me as a Friend (2016), Aurora said that it was "the first album of many" that she has planned.
 In an interview with Gigwise, she explained that because of most of the record was recorded a year before, its sound "feels very old" and that she had "to let things go;" she also said that the writing process of her following album had already begun.
 In October 2016, during a Facebook live stream, Aurora stated that she had fifteen demos and had written around a thousand songs to that date.

 On 30 September 2017, Aurora posted on her Instagram account that she began the production of her following album.
 Some of the new material was anticipated in several live performances, including festivals like Lollapalooza and Coachella.
 Aurora travelled to La Fabrique, a farmhouse studio located in southern France, to record Infections of a Different Kind (Step 1) in January 2018.
 The production included new producers Askjell Solstrand and Roy Kerr and Tim Bran from MyRiot, with Aurora herself also involved in this aspect.
-Her stay in France during the EP's recording was filmed for Aurora's documentary Once Aurora.
-The EP was mixed and mastered in Bergen, with Aurora announcing through an Instagram story on 3 April 2018 that it was finished.
+Her stay in France during the album's recording was filmed for Aurora's documentary Once Aurora.
+The album was mixed and mastered in Bergen, with Aurora announcing through an Instagram story on 3 April 2018 that it was finished.

 Aurora initially stated to Idolator in April 2018 that Infections of a Different Kind (Step 1) was originally a full-length album with 11 tracks.
-Nevertheless, she later revealed two months later that the album was split in two parts, the first part being Infections of a Different Kind (Step 1) on EP format.
+Nevertheless, she later revealed two months later that the album was split in two parts, the first part being Infections of a Different Kind (Step 1).
 Aurora chose to divide the record to give listeners more time to every track, since she felt the original project would be "heavy and time-consuming."
-She acknowledged during a 2019 interview with Clash that the concept of the album "was two different aspects of one process"; she decided to use scrapped tracks from the EP for her following album.
+She acknowledged during a 2019 interview with Clash that the concept of the album "was two different aspects of one process"; she decided to use scrapped tracks from Infections of a Different Kind (Step I) for her following album.